polianaysato/Shell-test-1/README.md

 options-present-value is a Python REST API that returns the present value of CALL and PUT options.

+Note: Unit tests are still to be done, this work focused more on the REST API implementation due to time balance between client and this test

 ## endpoint

 ### For uploading your spreadsheet with market data, you can use the endpoint below in Postman